uswds/uswds-site/_together/03-looking-ahead.md

   - heading: Looking ahead
     description: |-
       Right now we are releasing 17 patterns across these three areas — user profile, complex forms, and language selection.
 Some of the patterns are fairly simple — like how to help a user successfully provide an email address.
 Some are more complex, such as how to help a user provide their race and ethnicity.
 Each has information on when it is appropriate to use it, best practices, usability and accessibility considerations, as well as research links and a changelog.

+  - heading: Patterns in the design system
+    description: |-
+      So where do patterns fit within the design system?
+Consider a food metaphor.
+Patterns are the recipes that pull together components (ingredients), tokens (flavors and textures), and usability and accessibility guidance (food preparation techniques).
+Patterns provide the recipe — the blueprint — for creating an inclusive experience.
+You’ll still need to apply your deep knowledge of your users to make design choices that work for you, but the patterns summarize the considerations important to your choices.
+Templates are a specific application of the recipe.

 ---